 When you search the answer to a question on Google, some pages are displayed in a different format where top answers are highlighted; these use Q&A rich snippet format.

-This feature is useful for forums like Quora or Reddit as these use the Q&A format.
-Such forums use the Q&A format to get their results featured differently, as shown below.
+Forum sites like Quora and Reddit use the Q&A format.
+Even Apple's Community section relies on the format to get their results featured differently, as shown below.

 Here, a list of top answers or links to relevant discussions is provided, each with a direct link that users can click to find the answers.